DCA-Monster/cartesi-grant-proposal/readme.md

 2. **Modular DeFi Components**: The POC emphasizes modularity.
 Each component functions independently, facilitating easier integration into various Cartesi DApps.
 This approach promotes innovation while decreasing development time and barriers for newcomers to Cartesi.

-3.  **General-Purpose Modules**: By introducing versatile tools such as Cartesi Subgraphs and Gasless Transactions, the POC broadens the toolkit available for developers, allowing for a wide array of applications beyond just DeFi.
+3.  **General-Purpose Modules**: The addition of versatile tools, like the GraphQL API for Cartesi Subgraphs and Gasless Transactions, provides developers with a broader toolkit.

 In sum, the POC's execution fosters agility in Cartesi's DeFi landscape and beyond, enabling developers to deploy faster, cut overheads, and smoothly integrate an array of cutting-edge modules.
 It's a significant stride towards a richer and more diversified development environment within Cartesi.